TiC-1/Week6_project_login/README.md

 - "npm i" or "npm install"
 - run with "npm run dev" for local testing

+## Try it on Heroku!
+- user example: iannis@tic.it
+- password example: iannis

 ## Stretch goals
 - edit posts.